-- Accessing the group function to receive de-identified results from a program cohort; and/or - Encouraging individuals to share their results with the program which could be done in a variety of ways.
-Individuals could share their results as part of program activities such as mentoring, individuals could choose to discuss their results as part of an interview at the conclusion of the program, or individuals could choose to share their results directly with the program provider.
+- receive de-identified results for a program cohort; and/or - encourage individuals to share their results with the program, which could be done in a variety of ways.
+Individuals could share their results as part of program activities such as mentoring, discuss their results as part of an interview at the conclusion of the program, or share their results directly with the program provider.